bhavik25-cpu/javascript_interview_thory/README.md

 **js is static or dynamic**

 JavaScript (JS) is a dynamic programming language.
 It is often referred to as a "dynamic" language because it allows for runtime changes, such as modifying the structure of objects or adding and removing properties.
+JavaScript is a dynamic language.
+That means you can change the types of variables at runtime, and you don’t have to declare the type of a variable upfront.
+This flexibility makes JavaScript dynamic.

 In contrast, static languages, like C or Java, require variable types to be declared and checked at compile-time, and their structure is more rigid once the code is compiled.

 JavaScript is commonly used for building dynamic web applications, where it can be executed in web browsers to create interactive and responsive user interfaces.
 Its dynamic nature allows developers to write flexible and adaptable code during runtime.

+⭐ Detailed Explanation
+1) What does “dynamic” mean?

+A dynamic language is one where you can:

+Change variable types on the fly.

+Add or remove properties from objects at runtime.

+Define functions or even change their behavior while the program is running.

+In other words, you don’t have to decide everything about types and structures in advance.

+2) JavaScript’s dynamic nature

+In JavaScript, you can do things like this:

+let value = 42;   // value is a number
+value = "hello";  // now value is a string

+You didn’t have to tell JavaScript “this is a number” or “this is a string” beforehand.
+You just changed it at runtime.

+3) Static vs. dynamic comparison

+In a static language (like TypeScript or Java), you must define types at compile time.
+For example, in TypeScript:

+let value: number = 42;
+// value = "hello"; // TypeScript will give an error here

+In JavaScript, you have no such restriction.
+This is why JavaScript is dynamic.

+🧠 How to Explain in an Interview

+You can say something like this:

+“JavaScript is a dynamic language because it doesn’t require you to define variable types upfront.
+You can change a variable’s type at runtime, add properties to objects on the fly, and even modify functions as the program runs.
+This flexibility is what makes JavaScript dynamic, unlike static languages where types are fixed at compile time.”

+🚀 Bonus Tip

+If the interviewer asks about TypeScript, you can say:

+“TypeScript adds static types on top of JavaScript, so you get the benefits of a static language while still writing JavaScript.”
 _____________________________________________________________________________________________________________________